Marillion: Brave, Afraid of Sunlight and split with EMI Records (1993–1995)

-Brave was released on 7 February 1994.
-A dark and richly complex concept album inspired by a true news story, it took the band 18 months to write and record and marked the start of their longtime relationship with producer Dave Meegan.
+Their album Brave, a dark and complex concept album inspired by a true news story, was released on 7 February 1994.
+It took the band 18 months to write and record and marked the start of their longtime relationship with producer Dave Meegan.

 Some of the material had been aired at that sole 1993 show in Utrecht, and was also previewed at low-key gigs in the Netherlands, Italy, and Germany before Marillion kicked off the Brave world tour at Liverpool's Royal Court Theatre on 20 February 1994.
 The Brave tour was another lengthy one, and the band undertook the move to perform the whole of their new album in its entirety (as they had done with Misplaced Childhood just under a decade earlier).
 However, this meant the inevitable relegating of some Fish-era songs from the set.
 After a series of summer shows in Japan, the Brave tour wound its way down to Mexico in September.
 An independent film based on the album, which featured the band, was also released in February 1995.
 The film was directed by Richard Stanley.

 The band's next album, Afraid of Sunlight, was released June 1995.
 It would be Marillion's last studio album with EMI Records.
 It received limited promotion, no mainstream radio airplay and the sales were disappointing for the band.
 Despite this, it was one of their most critically acclaimed albums and was included in Qs 50 Best Albums of 1995.
 A particularly notable track on the album is "Out of This World", a song about Donald Campbell, who died in January 1967 whilst trying to set his eighth world water speed record on Coniston Water, in the English Lake District.
 The song inspired an initiative by Bill Smith, an underwater surveyor and amateur diver, to recover both Campbell's body and Bluebird K7, the hydroplane in which Campbell had crashed, from the lakebed.
 The recovery was finally undertaken in 2001, with both Steve Hogarth and Steve Rothery invited.
 Steve Rothery produced a photographic record of the event.
-In 1998, Steve Hogarth said he considered Afraid of Sunlight the best album he made with the band.
+In 1998, Hogarth said he considered Afraid of Sunlight the best album he made with the band.

 On 2 August 1995, Marillion began their Afraid of Sunlight tour in USA at the Bayou in Washington D.C.
 They returned to the UK and Europe before ending the tour in Krakow, Poland on 21 November 1995.